-As suggested by MSS and the SFF, the FTOWDG-CFWG has been established to facilitate on-going dialogue throughout all phases of the Development.
-This group represents all commercial fishing interests in the area, including AMSGA, FMA and SFF.
-The participation in and the continuation of this group, the development of a Commercial Fisheries Mitigation Strategy ("CFMS") along with the appointment of a FLO are reflected in conditions of this consent (Annex 2).
-Conditions in this consent requiring over trawl surveys and the CFMS, will potentially mitigate the impacts of the Development on commercial fisheries.
+A 'Forth and Tay Offshore Wind Developers Group - Commercial Fisheries Working Group' ("FTOWDG-CFWG") has been established to facilitate on-going dialogue throughout all phases of the Development.
+This group represents all commercial fishing interests in the area, including the SFF.
+The continued participation in this group, and also the appointment of a Fisheries Liaison Officer ("FLO") are reflected in conditions of this consent (Annex 2).
+The Company have stressed that they remain committed to the FTOWDG-CFWG and highlight that the terms of reference were agreed alongside the Company and fishing industry representatives.